 Getting rid of the fungus is a fairly straightforward job of taking the lens apart, washing the elements with soapy water and cleaning them with an alcohol solution.
 This nasty stuff grows inside the optics of cameras stored in damp basements, but it hates the sun, so if you use yours often enough, new strains shouldn’t grow.

-The trouble is, getting to the rear element is exceptionally difficult.
+The trouble is that getting to the rear element is exceptionally difficult.
 I would suggest only using a proper lens spanner tool, patience and, possibly, a Liquid Wrench solution to help you open up old lenses, which may feel as if they are welded in after all those years.

 All but one of my Electros suffered from the “pad of death” problem, which is very common on the G-series.
 You can diagnose it by listening to the winding noises of the camera.
 There should be a click at some point there — if it sounds sharp and the camera doesn’t open its shutter blades when triggered — you’ve got a problem.

-Some consider it to be the end-of-the-line, which is far from the truth.
-You could fix it yourself if you got a lens spanner (you’ll need it to remove the film winder and ISO dial), a micro-screwdriver set, a double-sided foam tape and duct tape.
+Some consider it an end-of-the-line issue, which is far from the truth.
+You could fix it yourself if you got a lens spanner (you’ll need it to remove the film winder and ISO dial), a micro-screwdriver set, a double-sided foam tape, and duct tape.

 The foam tape can be moulded to create a new pad (by leaving one side of the foam tape sticky and covering the other with a couple of layers of duct tape).
-Then carefully manoeuvre it into its place with tweezers, according to this video tutorial.
+Having done that, carefully manoeuvre it into its place with tweezers.
+This procedure is demonstrated in this video tutorial.

 ❤ By the way: Please consider making your Yahica Electro 35 camera purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!